Codes Dictionary

 gweal (=) net wealth of the general government

-gwnfa (+) national non-financial assets
+gwnfa (+) government non-financial assets

-gwhou (+) national housing assets
+gwhou (+) government housing assets

 gwdwe (+) dwellings